elaeon/dama_ml/README.rst

     array_5 = np.random.rand(100).astype(str)
     with Data(name=name, driver=Zarr(mode="w")) as data:
         data.from_data({"x": array_0, "y": array_1, "z": array_2, "a": array_3, "b": array_4, "c": array_5})

-Now we use a regression model, in this case we used RandomForestRegressor
+We can use a regression model, in this case we use RandomForestRegressor

 .. code-block:: python